NathanHarrington/Flask_FrameApp/README.md

-### The baseline project for the next level of Cordince customer facing experiments.
-The main design goals are:
+### The bootrap-3 version project for the next level of Cordince customer facing experiments.

+Unlike the master branch, this version was developed with flask-bootstrap integrated.
+The master branch has all files served locally, and has the most up-to-date versions of libraries directly linked in the templates.

+In contrast, this version uses very old bootstrap 3 versions, but has the benefit of including them more tightly integrated into the flask app.

+## The main design goals are:
 <pre>
 Flask-style minimal application development